Stefan Lazarević: Final war against Musa

-The new campaign Musa began in 1413, with an attack on Hamza bey who held the Svrljig and Soko Grad.
-He was captured and executed, and Musa forces then occupied Bovan and Lipovac, as well as many other towns in Morava Valley (Koprijan, Kruševac, Markovo Kale, Petrus and Stalać), whose commander was killed heroically providing great resistance.
-In addition, his troops, according to reports in March that were sent from Novo Brdo to Dubrovnik, devastated Toplica and Braničevo.
+Musa began a new campaign in 1413, with an attack on Hamza bey, who held Svrljig and Soko Grad.
+Hamza was captured and executed, and Musa's forces then occupied Bovan and Lipovac, as well as other towns in the Morava Valley (Koprijan, Kruševac, Markovo Kale, Petrus, and Stalać), whose heroic commander was killed, having led an effective resistance.
+In addition, Musa's troops, according to reports in March that were sent from Novo Brdo to Dubrovnik, devastated Toplica and Braničevo.

-During this period, Despot Stefan was joining his forces with Sigismund and Sandalj Hranić Kosača.
-His forces were met with Mehmed I commanders near Kruševac and after the agreement there was a merger of their armies, which were sent to the south.
-At the mouth of the Toplica river at Dobrič, near Koprijan, they were joined by some Musa supporters, including the commander of the army Evrenos, after which they continued traveling to Ovče Polje.
-Stefan, Sandalj Hranić Kosača, and Jovan Morović at Skopska Crna Gora leave troops and return to Serbia, and command of them took Đurađ Branković.
+During this period, Despot Stefan joined his forces with Sigismund and Sandalj Hranić Kosača.
+His forces were met with Mehmed I's commanders near Kruševac, and after the agreement, there was a merger of their armies, which were sent to the south.
+At the mouth of the Toplica River at Dobrič, near Koprijan, they were joined by some Musa supporters, including the commander of the army, Evrenos, after which they continued to Ovče Polje.
+Stefan, Sandalj Hranić Kosača, and Jovan Morović left troops at Skopska Crna Gora and returned to Serbia, leaving command of them to Đurađ Branković.